-The question of what usability is compared to desirability comes up a lot in UX design and it’s important to be able to distinguish the two.
+The question of usability compared to desirability comes up a lot in UX design, and it’s important to distinguish the two.
 Why?
-Because usability is the base level of the user experience and without usability it is difficult to create a worthwhile user experience; however, without desirability it is unlikely that the user experience will leave a lasting mark on the user and the UX may not be memorable or recommendable to others.
+Because usability is the base level of the user experience, it is difficult to create a worthwhile user experience without it.
+However, without desirability, it’s unlikely that the user experience will be memorable or recommendable to others.
 Here we’ll look into the differences between usability and desirability and how to consider them to design a successful UX mobile strategy.

-There are four simple levels of User Experience as defined by the Nielsen Norman Group Conference in Amsterdam in 2008.
+Four simple levels of UX were defined by the Nielsen Norman Group Conference in Amsterdam in 2008.
 They are:

-The two levels which the user experience designer has most control over are usability and desirability.
-But first let’s take a look at each level in turn before examining why the difference between usability and desirability matters.
+The UX designer has the most control over the levels of usability and desirability.
+But first, let’s examine each level before considering why the difference between usability and desirability matters.

 The very first step of the user experience is utility.
 The questions that must be answered for a product to have utility are:

-Without utility it’s pretty clear that there is no user experience.
-A potential user who does not see a product as any value to them or does not perceive that product to meet their needs is not going to become a user in the first place.
+Without utility, it’s clear that there is no user experience.
+A potential user who does not see a product as having any value to them or does not feel that product meets their needs will not become a user in the first place.

 Usability is the next step up the user experience ladder.
 It answers the question (positively):

 Is the product easy and intuitive to use?
-(Many a great idea has failed when translated into a product by falling at this hurdle—a user only has so much time, if they can’t quickly get to grips with using a product – they will abandon it and move on).
+(Many great ideas have failed when translated into a product by falling at this hurdle—a user only has so much time; if they can’t quickly get to grips with using a product, they will abandon it and move on.)

-Usability was often mistaken for the user experience until fairly recently.
-The assumption, that a product which solved a problem (e.g. it had utility) and was easy to use (e.g. it had usability) was enough for users, was a sensible idea but it turns out that this is not enough.
-The user expects more from a user experience and products that go beyond the usability phase are those that compete best in their market place.
+Until recently, people mistook usability for the user experience.
+The assumption that a product that solved a problem (utility) and was easy to use (usability) was enough for users was a sensible idea—but it turns out that this is not enough.
+The user expects more from a user experience, and products beyond the usability phase compete best in their marketplace.
 Apple’s iPod, for example, was not the first MP3 player.
-It may have had slight usability advantages over existing products but these advantages were not sufficient to propel the iPod to a world-changing market leading product; it was moving up the value chain of user experience that enabled that.
+It may have had slight usability advantages over existing products, but these advantages were insufficient to propel the iPod to a world-changing market-leading product; it was moving up the value chain of user experience that enabled that.

-It is also desirability which commands a premium in market places.
-Think about cars, for example, a Skoda and a BMW may both have utility and be usable but there’s a significant difference in their desirability by users.
+Desirability commands a premium in marketplaces.
+Think about cars, for example; a Dacia and a BMW may both have utility and be usable, but there’s a significant difference in their desirability by users.

-Desirability enables the user experience designer to add “cachet” to a product which would otherwise be lost in amongst other similar products in terms of utility and usability.
+Desirability enables the user experience designer to add “cachet” to a product that would otherwise be lost amongst other similar products in terms of utility and usability.

 4. Brand Experience

-Brand experience is, to a large extent, outside of the user experience designer’s control.
-However, brand experience is intimately connected to the desirability of products and it might even be argued that it is not separate from desirability.
+Brand experience is mostly outside the user experience designer’s control.
+However, brand experience is intimately connected to the desirability of products.
+You could argue it is perhaps not separate from desirability at all.
 Brand experience answers the question:

-This may explain why Microsoft has had such a hard time breaking in to the hardware market an area in which Apple, for example, excels.
-Windows may be the dominant operating system on the desktop but it would be hard to argue that Windows users feel good about that.
-Whereas Apple users do, and are highly vocal about, feel good about the operating systems of our their devices.
+This may explain why Microsoft has had such a hard time breaking into the hardware market, an area in which Apple, for example, excels.
+Windows may be the dominant operating system on desktop, but it would be hard to argue that Windows users feel good about that.
+Whereas Apple users do, and are highly vocal about the operating systems of their devices.

-Apple’s brand increases the desirability of their physical products—the company has a great reputation for flawless design (there are, of course, plenty of arguments to suggest that this reputation is not always deserved but the reputation remains nonetheless).
-Microsoft’s reputation for Windows products is less salubrious – not because Windows products don’t work but for every great release (Windows XP, or Windows NT) there’s a poor one to contend with (Windows 7 or Windows ME).
+Apple’s brand increases the desirability of their physical products—the company has an excellent reputation for flawless design (there are plenty of arguments to suggest that this reputation is not always deserved but the reputation remains nonetheless).

-As UX designers, we have major influence over these two areas of the user experience.
+As UX designers, we have a major influence over these two areas of the user experience.
 The key difference between the two is that usability is a minimum requirement—there is no user experience without usability.
-Desirability changes a product from usable into something that a user wants to use.
+Desirability changes a product from usable into something that a user needs and desires and thus adopts.

-It is important in today’s always connected world, to consider mobile when measuring usability and desirability.
-While many of the ways we examine mobile products are the same as the way we examine desktop products – mobile products should be examined for usability and desirability in context of their use.
-(E.g. where and when and how will a mobile product be used?)
-This is more important on mobile because desktop products tended to be used in fixed places – mobile can be used anywhere.
+It is important in today’s always-connected world to consider mobile when you measure usability and desirability.
+While many of the ways we examine mobile products are the same as the way we examine desktop products, mobile products should be examined for usability and desirability in the context of their use (e.g., where and when and how will a mobile product be used?).
+This is more important on mobile because desktop products tend to be used in fixed places, whereas mobile can be used anywhere.

 The Take Away

-You can discover the key differences between usability and UX here - http://usabilitygeek.com/the-difference-between-usability-and-user-experience/
+Discover the key differences between usability and UX.

-This presentation looks at how you bridge the gap between usability and desirability - http://www.slideshare.net/smercer0114/beyond-just-usability-desirability-and-usefulness-testing
+Look at this presentation which investigates how you bridge the gap between usability and desirability.